M0d-4/AppNest/README.md

 >2.
 If you want to enable JIT for multitasked apps, you’ll need a JIT enabler that supports attaching by PID.
 (StikDebug)

 ### Fix File Picker & Local Notification
-Some apps may experience issues with their file pickers or not be able to apply for notification permission in LiveContainer.
+Some apps may experience issues with their file pickers or not be able to apply for notification permission in AppNest.
 To resolve this, enable "Fix File Picker" & "Fix Local Notifications" accordingly in the app-specific settings.

 ### "Open In App" Support
 - Tap the link icon in the top-right corner of the "Apps" tab and input the URL.
-LiveContainer will detect the appropriate app and ask if you want to launch it.
+AppNest will detect the appropriate app and ask if you want to launch it.
-- What's more, you can share a web page to LiveContainer using [this shortcut](https://www.icloud.com/shortcuts/44ea82ce7ed8469ea24198c375db09a0).
+- What's more, you can share a web page to AppNest using [this shortcut](https://www.icloud.com/shortcuts/44ea82ce7ed8469ea24198c375db09a0).
 Be sure to add this shortcut to "Favorites" in share sheet actions.

 ## Building
 Open Xcode, edit `DEVELOPMENT_TEAM[config=Debug]` in `xcconfigs/Global.xcconfig` to your team id and compile.

 ## Project structure
 ### Main executable
-- Core of LiveContainer
+- Core of AppNest
 - Contains the logic of setting up guest environment and loading guest app.
-- If no app is selected, it loads LiveContainerSwiftUI.
+- If no app is selected, it loads AppNestSwiftUI.

 ### MultitaskSupport
 - Contains the implementation of multitasking feature.